IBM-Cloud/ansible-collection-ibm/docs/ibm_sm_kv_secret.rst

     (Required for new resource) The ID of the Secrets Manager instance.

-  endpoint_type (False, str, None)
-    public or private.

   description (False, str, None)
     An extended description of your secret.To protect your privacy, do not use personal data, such as your name or location, as a description for your secret group.

-  name (True, str, None)
-    (Required for new resource) A human-readable name to assign to your secret.To protect your privacy, do not use personal data, such as your name or location, as a name for your secret.

-  secret_group_id (False, str, None)
-    A v4 UUID identifier, or `default` secret group.

   version_custom_metadata (False, dict, None)
     The secret version metadata that a user can customize.

-  region (False, any, us-south)
-    The IBM Cloud region where you want to create your resources.
-If this value is not specified, us-south is used by default.
-This can also be provided via the environment variable 'IC_REGION'.

-  custom_metadata (False, dict, None)
-    The secret metadata that a user can customize.

   id (False, str, None)